whitered/ratekeeper/README.md

 # Ratekeeper

-Ratekeeper allows you to rate limit calls to external API or anything else.
+Ratekeeper is a library to schedule rate-limited actions.
 It supports complex rate limits and estimates time left to reset limits.

 ## Installation